influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withNodeSelectorTermsMixin(nodeSelectorTerms)
 ```

-Required.
+"Required.
 A list of node selector terms.
-The terms are ORed.
+The terms are ORed."

 **Note:** This function appends passed data to existing values

 ## obj spec.template.affinity.podAffinity

-Pod affinity is a group of inter pod affinity scheduling rules.
+"Pod affinity is a group of inter pod affinity scheduling rules."

 ### fn spec.template.affinity.podAffinity.withPreferredDuringSchedulingIgnoredDuringExecution